cys3c/Arms-Commander/README.md

 #For reasons of your personal preference and security, I did not make it mandatory to install APKTools, Java or Ruby
 #You will have to install them yourself if you want to use the APK Malware Injection Toolkit
 #However, it's just a apt-get install away, and the required scripts and Java Signing Utilities are including in ArmsCommander regardless.

+# Other Projects Pending
+1. Consider adding a few of the things I learned from Violent Python, particularly the SSH Botnet Commander, as well as the SSH bruteforcer.
+2. Disregard the SSH Hash brute-forcer from Violent Python, it MIGHT be bugged since it keeps returning broken keys
+3. Incoporate the zip file cracker.
+Personally, I'd prefer just using the fcrackzip syntax because the Violent Python version appears to be bugged, it keeps returning more passwords after it found the first one